 “Above all, we want to provide you a delicious healthful product that will offer a satisfying and memorable eating experience.”

 Diet fads: they’re everywhere!
-No-fat, low-fat, no-fat, high-carb, low-carb, no-carb, but what does it all mean?
+No-fat, low-fat, high-carb, low-carb, no-carb, but what does it all mean?
 At the end of the day, our bodies will crave what they need and that is simply biology telling you what your body is missing.
 Over the past two decades, we have seen every diet fad that could come into existence (hopefully).
 Due to the health conscious wave that is sweeping the nation, we have seen plenty of lists that include the ‘superfoods’ like kale, spinach, salmon, and especially the elusive grass-fed beef.
 So what?
 Everything from quinoa to star fruit has had its time in the spotlight, but specialists continue to come back to the benefits of grass-fed beef; so why should we be eating it?

 We have all seen grass-fed beef become all the rage recently but why is it such a big deal?
 What separates it from the skinless chicken breast us health freaks have come to love?
 Red meat has been cast in a bad light through the past years, but no more!
 Thanks to the exhaustive effort by farmers like Bob and Susan, the past twenty years science has shown that grass-fed is actually the healthy alternative to the ‘fat-free diets’ we all grew up on.
 These health benefits include a lower fat content, healthy dose of omega 3’s, linoleic acid and antioxidants like vitamin E, and these are only a few of the reasons to choose grass-fed.
 The best part?
 It's not only good for you, but also great for the livestock and the environment!
 A commercially raised cow is fed corn, a substance that is not nutritious or naturally occurring in a cow’s diet.
 Cows were never meant to survive, much less thrive, on a diet of only corn.
 Just as a human beings couldn’t live a healthy lifestyle munching on strictly cheetos their whole life, cows also can’t live a happy healthy life without proper nutrition!
 The mission of Fort Creeks Farms, as mentioned in their direct quote above, is not only to help people have a delicious as well as healthy eating experience, but also one that is memorable.
 How could you forget a meal that was good for everyone involved?